 Scheduling and Pricing

-At REILLY, REALTORS®, we encourage you to hire a professional Austin home inspector once you are under contract to purchase a home.
+We encourage you to hire a professional Austin home inspector once you are under contract to purchase a home.
 On our Preferred Vendors page we have a list of inspectors we've worked well with in the past from which you can choose, or visit the Texas Real Estate Commissions' website for a more comprehensive list of professional Austin Home Inspectors.

 Obtaining an inspection is part of your due diligence as a home buyer.
 We want you to be aware of problems before - rather than after - you own the home.
 Of course, you should be aware that a home inspection is not exhaustive - some issues may be left undiscovered - but having an inspection will certainly provide more information about the property than forgoing this step.